-The UK lineage B.1.1.7 with N501Y, P681H amongst other mutations is an example for higher transmissibility, resulting in rapid growth in the UK and internationally.
-A similar suite of deletions to B.1.1.7 shows B.1.525, however combined with E484K, Q677H and F888L mutations.
-The B.1.526 variant first identified in New York carries a notorious mutation called E484K that has been found in variants B.1.351 and P.1 identified in South Africa and Brazil respectively.
-Studies by multiple laboratories have shown that the E484K change
+The UK lineage B.1.1.7 / alpha emerged in September 2020, with N501Y, P681H amongst other mutations.
+Higher transmissibility of this variant of concern let to rapid growth in the UK and internationally.
+A similar suite of deletions to B.1.1.7 shows B.1.525 / eta, however combined with E484K, Q677H and F888L mutations.
+The B.1.526 / iota variant first identified in New York.
+The lineage is characterized by E484K spike mutation, which may help the virus evade antibodies, and the S477N mutation, which may help the virus bind more tightly to human cells.
+E484K mutation has been found also in variants B.1.351 / beta and P.1 / gamma identified in South Africa and Brazil respectively.
+Studies by multiple laboratories have shown that the E484K change - situated in the receptor binding domain (RBD), a protein of the S protein recognized by the host cell - weakens the potency of antibodies that can usually disable the virus.